In the Company of a Poet: Development and writing

 In 1986, during the production of Movie Mahal (a 49-part television documentary on Bollywood aired on Channel 4), Kabir asked for journalist Khalid Mohamed's help to invite people with "significant" contributions to Bollywood.
 One of the interviewees was Gulzar, with whom she discussed the history of Bollywood's lyricists.
-After he agreeing the offers, Mohamed and Kabir arrived at his one-story bungalow on Pali Hill, Mumbai, to start shooting.
-Their second meeting was four years later while she was producing for another documentary for the same channel, on playback singer Lata Mangeshkar.
-Kabir recounted that Gulzar came up with insightful information about the singer—the same thing he did when was interviewed about the topics from their previous meetings.
-For later years, they would meet at several film festivals and private screenings only.
+After agreeing to the offers, Mohamed and Kabir arrived at his one-story bungalow on Pali Hill, Mumbai, to start shooting.
+Their second meeting was four years later, when she was producing another documentary for the same channel, on playback singer Lata Mangeshkar.
+Kabir recounted that Gulzar provided insightful information about the singer, just as he had when interviewed about topics from their previous meetings.
+In later years, they would meet only at film festivals and private screenings.

 Kabir wrote in In the Company of a Poet's foreword that she got the idea of the book "[preposterously] as this might sound" after having a dream in 2010, in which she was talking with Gulzar's contemporaries Sahir Ludhianvi and Shailendra; the lyricists told her to write a book in collaboration with Gulzar on their work.
-It consequently motivated her to do a call with Gulzar from London "no matter how overly dramatic the whole might seem to him", using his telephone number she got when they met coincidentally in the city.
+It consequently motivated her to make a call with Gulzar from London, "no matter how overly dramatic the whole thing might seem to him," using the telephone number she got when they met coincidentally in the city.
 His manager, whom she referred to as Mr. Kutty, answered the call and asked her to wait for a while.
 Gulzar came on the line a few minutes later, telling Kabir to phone him once more after she arrives in India.
-In late 2010, she had returned to the country and subsequently got the approval from him.
+In late 2010, she returned to the country and subsequently received his approval.

-Using the telecommunication application Skype, the conversations happened from May to November 2011 with over twenty-five sessions (each lasting around one or two hours) in English, Hindi, and Urdu.
-Two other books has been written on him—his daughter Meghna's Because He is...
+Using the telecommunication application Skype, conversations took place from May to November 2011, with over twenty-five sessions (each lasting around one to two hours) in English, Hindi, and Urdu.
+Two other books have been written on him—his daughter Meghna's Because He is...
 (2004) and Saibal Chatterjee's Echoes & Eloquences (2007).
-They avoid talking topics the previous publications have already done.
-Kabir, who had returned to London by the end of 2010 following Gulzar's consents on the idea of the book, chose to focus mostly on his work mostly as a lyricist, poet, and screenwriter.
+They avoid discussing topics that the previous publications have already done.
+Kabir, who had returned to London by the end of 2010 following Gulzar's consent on the idea of the book, chose to focus mostly on his work as a lyricist, poet, and screenwriter.
 She added, "I also believed that even if we were to revisit events that were already known, [Gulzar] would shed new light on them from the perspective of who he is today."
-At the end of the following year, she went back to Mumbai and continue the conversations at Gulzar's office.
+At the end of the following year, she went back to Mumbai and continued the conversations at Gulzar's office.